(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Xinxiang air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Xinxiang is currently 3.4 times the WHO annual air quality guideline value

 Moderate 73 US AQI